Working from home is not everybody’s cup of tea, so if you find yourself missing going into the office, the good news is that you are not alone.

 Those who are likely to thrive on long-term working from home opportunities include:

 1) Introverts who draw energy from quiet space

 The opposite of an extrovert; introverts do better in a working-from-home environment.
 They thrive when they don’t have to socialise or be distracted from conversation and human interactions.
 They prefer a quiet working place where they can carry on with their tasks in solitude.

 If you have a place at home, that can become your office area; if you have the right tools such as a desk and a chair; a fast broadband connection and good lighting – then you can instantly feel more productive.
 Having the right set up is crucial not only to productivity, but also to efficiency.

 3) Individuals with strong personal boundaries

-People that can set up boundaries finding easier to navigate the transition from working life to personal life, when it comes to working from home.
-Putting up boundaries like not checking your emails after what would be your working hours is very important.
+People that can set up boundaries find it easier to navigate the transition from working life to personal life, when it comes to working from home.
+Putting up boundaries like not checking emails after what would be your working hours is very important.
 Just because your working laptop is right in front of you or your work email notifications light up on your phone screen – doesn’t mean that you have to answer or check; and this is a simple example of how to distinguish your working hours from your resting and recharging hours.

 4) Flexibility-lovers (including those with good reason)